 Okay he figured he'd just make the guy nervous.

-He walked over the the side.
+He walked over to the side.
 There was no wall-desk between us now, he thought.
 Maybe I just slap that smile off of his face.

 The guy didn't even budge.
 He just scratched at that tiny airline pin on his lapel.
-What a pud he thought.
-Watch this, he told myself.
+What a pud.
+Watch this.